yachty66/Homepage/homepage_react/src/markdown_about/about.md

 You can find a list with the things I am currently working on [here](https://maxhager.xyz/projects).

-Previously, I was running a drug business from a small town in East Germany and then moved to Berlin where I studied Applied Computer Science.
-During that time I worked at different companies.
-I lived in different group houses and met a lot of good friends.
+I grew up in East Germany and than moved to Berlin where I studied Applied Computer Science.
+During that time I worked at different companies and lived in different group houses where I met a lot of good friends.
 After my graduation, I moved now into the Bay Area for maximizing good outcomes out of serendipity.
 Really looking forward to this.

 My email is [maxhager28@gmail.com](mailto:maxhager28@gmail.com) and my number [+4915253669280](https://wa.me/4915253669280).
 Please contact me!